 Court Records are public records and available to anyone.
 They include a court case file containing a docket sheet and all documents filed in the court case.
 You are able to access court records on their website, or at the clerk’s office of the court where the case was filed.

 Each and every state maintains a record of someone’s criminal background.
 These databases are connected and you can track criminal backgrounds from other states.
 You can go to county courthouse and inquire, or you can check online.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you may have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay for a more comprehensive search.

 A criminal records search you will get a listing of all the arrests, charges, or convictions for crimes, which include: